-That chocolate bar, apple or crunchy pork crackling may have been the cuplrit, but the underlying reasons will be more difficult to explain.
+That chocolate bar, apple, or crunchy pork crackling may have been the culprit, but the underlying reasons for broken denture will be more difficult to explain.

-Reasons your denture has broken at the most embarrasing moment
+Reasons your denture has broken at the most embarrassing moment

-Everything about the plate might be in perfect condition but, it shattered on impact.
+Everything about the plate might be in perfect condition, but it shattered on impact.
 The acrylic resins that most dentures are made out of are actually quite brittle.
-Most complete dentures will not withstand a drop of approximately 1 metre, especially if the floor is ceramic tiles.
+Most complete dentures will not withstand a drop of approximately 1 meter, especially if the floor is ceramic tiles.

-It could be that the alvealar bone and gums have shrunk since the denture was made. the plate will not change it’s shape and you strangely finds it “rocking” gently from side to side.
+It could be that the alveolar bone and gums have shrunk since the denture was made.
+The plate will not change its shape, and you strangely find it “rocking” gently from side to side.

-Most of the shrinkage occurs in the area underneath the teeth hence the denture begins to rock much like a see-saw.
-Eventually 3 meals a day becomed too much and snap… it’s off to the dental technician.
+Most of the shrinkage occurs in the area underneath the teeth, hence the denture begins to rock much like a see-saw.
+Eventually, 3 meals a day become too much, and snap… it’s off to the dental technician.

 3. The denture is getting old and worn.
 Imagine for a moment any man made prosthesis that is used for chewing, laughing, speaking and drinking all day, every day for many many years.

 Naturally the acrylic thins out and the teeth wear flat.
 Snap… your now thin and frail denture is in many pieces.